 People have to stop employing illegal immigrants.

-They must be coming if we didn't put them to work.
+They wouldn't be coming if we didn't put them to work.

 The number of immigrants added to the labor force every year is of a magnitude not seen in this country for over a century.

-If this huge influx of mostly low-skilled workers provides some benefits to the economy as a whole, it also threatens to depress further the wages of blue collar Americans and puts strains on An already overburdened safety net.
+If this huge influx of mostly low-skill workers provides some benefits to the economy as a whole, it also threatens to depress further the wages of blue-collar Americans and puts strains on an already overburdened safety net.

 Immigrants aren't the principal reason wages haven't gone up.